-After all your work choosing a mortgage lender, filling out the application and supplying documentation, and getting the loan approved, you might be surprised to find out that your relationship with that lender is a relatively short one.
+After all your work choosing a mortgage lender, filling out the application, supplying documentation, and getting the loan approved, you might be surprised to find out that your relationship with that lender is a relatively short one.
 Mortgage lenders often sell the loans that they originate to bring in income so that they can turn around and—no surprise here—make more loans.
-If your mortgage loan is sold, the new owner must, by law, notify you of that fact.
+If your mortgage loan is sold, the new owner must, by law, notify you.
 This kind of notice is different from the notice that your mortgage servicer must send you if the servicing rights are transferred.

 Read on to learn more about the different parties involved in the mortgage servicing industry, when the new owner or servicer of your loan will send you notice about a transfer, and what happens if you send your payment to the wrong party in the middle of a transfer.

 First, let's define the terms "lender," "servicer," and "investor" when it comes to the mortgage business.

 If the holder of your mortgage loan sells the debt to a different entity, federal law requires the new owner or assignee of the debt to notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.
 (15 U.S.C. § 1641).